agiledev0115/django-blog-app/README.md

 # My-Django-Blog-App

 This is a blog app developed in Python-Django.
-In this bog-app user can register, login and can posts blogs with their titles.
+In this blog-app user can register, login and can posts blogs with their titles.
 This app is deployed on AWS and heroku.

 ### app-link : http://mydjangobloggingapp.herokuapp.com/